akhandpsingh1406/Demo-Repo/README.md

-# Demo-Repo
+This is my first GitHub repository
-My first GitHub repository
+Author: Akhand Pratap Singh